Python-GIS-book/site/source/part1/chapter-04/md/03-subplots.md

 )
 ```

-After reading the file, we can rename the `TEMP` column as `TEMP_F`, since we will later convert our temperatures from Fahrenheit to Celsius.
+After reading the file, we can new rename the `TEMP` column as `TEMP_F`, since we will later convert our temperatures from Fahrenheit to Celsius.

 ```python
 new_names = {"TEMP": "TEMP_F"}